horejsek/python-argparsedialog/README.markdown

 ## TODO

- * Support command line and wizzard (now it depends what you import).
  * Would be great to support pass some arugments from command line and for rest of them ask by wizzard.